owings1/pytableaux/doc/introduction.rst

 =======================

 I started this project when I was supposed to be writing my dissertation_ on non-classical logic.
-I wanted a proof generator for a new logic I was developing, and writing that generator myself would allow me to procrastinate heavily with somewhat-reduced guilt.
-I eventually finished the paper, but have continued with this project in various forms.
+I wanted to write a proof generator for a new logic I was developing, in order to procrastinate heavily.

 The goals of this project are: